OpenNews/srccon/tickets.md

 bylineurl: https://www.flickr.com/photos/alykat/5848722/
 permalink: /tickets/index.html
 ---
-After last year's surprise three-minute sell-out, we expect tickets to sell very quickly, and we’re working on a sales process that is fair and transparent, and that takes time zones into consideration.
-Tickets will be available for sale on April 29, and cost $175.
+After last year's surprise three-minute sell-out, we expect tickets to sell very quickly.
+Tickets go on sale on April 29 at 2pm ET, and will cost $175.
+There will be a two-ticket purchase limit per transaction.

-As part of our wider diversity and inclusion efforts, we are also working to make sure SRCCON tickets are available to people in smaller and non-coastal newsrooms, and to members of communities underrepresented in journalism and technology.
+## Volunteering & Scholarships
+SRCCON volunteers help with registration, support session leaders, work on set-up and clean-up, and help us accomplish all the unexpected tasks that come up during an event.
+If you want to attend SRCCON and are excited about playing this type of vital support role, please [email us](srccon@opennews.org) for information about volunteering.

 We're also [offering scholarships](/scholarships) to help defray the cost of participating in SRCCON.
-Applications are open now till April 24, and we'll notify applicants before tickets go on sale.
+Applications closed on April 24, and we'll notify all applicants about their status before tickets go on sale.

-We'll post more information on the ticketing process in the coming weeks.
-In the meantime, please note that if you <a href="/sessions">pitched a session</a> that we accept, you will be offered a chance to buy a ticket before the public on-sale date.
+## Including the Community
+As part of our wider diversity and inclusion efforts, we are working to make sure SRCCON tickets are available to people in smaller and non-coastal newsrooms, and to members of communities underrepresented in journalism and technology.
+If you know someone who should be at SRCCON and might not know it, please [send them our way](srccon@opennews.org).